 '''

-/usr/contrib/bin/machinfo | grep -i Memory
+/usr/sbin/prtconf | grep "Memory size"

 '''

-If the size of the physical RAM installed in the system is less than the required size, then you must install more memory before continuing.
+If the size of the physical RAM is less than the required size, then you must install more memory before continuing.

-- 2. To determine the size of the configured swap space, enter the following command: - # /usr/sbin/swapinfo -a
+- 2. To determine the size of the configured swap space, enter the following command: - # /usr/sbin/swap -s